Dommy99/akers-react-portfolio/README.md

 ## Description

 With the help of react router, and react bootstrap this portfolio helps to demonstrate my understanding of React and conditional rendering.
-Use the navbar to flow through the components and their pages.
+Use the navbar to flow through the components and there pages.

 ## Deployment